yanis-bencheikh/yanis-bencheikh.github.io/README.md

 # Description

-It currently displays a tiny project where I utilised **HTML, CSS and Git** to familiarise myself with web development.
+It currently displays a tiny project where I utilised **HTML, CSS and Git** to familiarise myself with web development while studying in Harvard's School of Engineering and Applied Sciences' online course *CS50's Web Programming with Python and JavaScript*..

 # Usage